 The man got the deaths he wanted, if not the executions.
-Four rioters died as a result of Wednesday’s insurrection at the Capitol.
-A police officer died, allegedly after being attacked by rioters with chemical spray.* Some of them had bigger plans too: Before the protest, pro-Trump radicals had posted online about their intentions to kill Vice President Mike Pence.
+Four rioters died as a result of Wednesday’s insurrection at the Capitol.* Some of them had bigger plans too: Before the protest, pro-Trump radicals had posted online about their intentions to kill Vice President Mike Pence.
 They brought zip ties and wore Kevlar vests.
 Rioters erected a wooden gallows next to the Capitol Reflecting Pool, and police discovered two pipe bombs on Capitol Hill.

 The violence could have been even worse.
 Some of the rioters clearly wanted it to be.
 And Wednesday’s attack may have had another, more insidious effect: to embolden extremists.
 Already, Trump-supporting zealots online are promising to return to Washington around Inauguration Day.

 “President Trump has ignited fire within people,” a protester named Maria told me on Wednesday afternoon, before either of us knew that rioters had broken into the Capitol.
 “Some of these guys … they’re ready to go to war or die for their country today.
 This is not going away anytime soon.”